 Pharmacy students also have opportunities to become involved in the college through serving on committees and attending meetings with the dean, advisory councils, and alumni boards.

 The College of Pharmacy operates small and large classrooms with state-of-the-art technology.
 The student practice lab is a technologically advanced, licensed pharmacy that provides real and simulated practice experiences.
 The Banker Student Activity Center features quiet environments for individual and small-group study and houses student organization offices.

 Other facilities in the college include the Division of Drug Information Service, a computerized database with information about the clinical use of drugs, and University of Iowa Pharmaceuticals, an FDA-registered pharmaceutical manufacturing facility.

 The College of Pharmacy has had a 100 percent placement rate for many years.

-Scholarship opportunities for incoming pharmacy students include the College of Pharmacy Tuition Scholarship, which is awarded based on GPA, and the College of Pharmacy Opportunity Scholarship.
 Criteria for the Opportunity Scholarship include unique personal abilities, perseverance in overcoming obstacles to academic success, previous experience in the health care environment, and the extent to which the student may contribute to racial, ethnic, geographic, and intellectual diversity.

 Application Process Tabs